rehierl/node-tree-outliner/2-0-core-design/6-1-outline-depth.md

 The outline depth (or level) of a node is the outline depth of its parent section (with regards to one association per node).

 Note that the outline depth of the root node is 0.
-That is, because the root node does not have such a parent section (not counting the universal section).
+That is because the root node does not have such a parent section (not counting the universal section).
 Likewise, the outline depth of any unassociated node is 0.